apiato/apiato/docs/_docs/miscellaneous/tests-helpers.md

+<a name="create-live-testing-data"></a>

 ### Create live Testing Data

 To test your app with some live testing data (like creating items in an inventory) you can use this feature to automatically genereate those data.
 This is also helpful for staging when real people are testing your app with some testing data.

 1. Go to `Seeder/SeedTestingData.php` seeder class, and create your live testing data.

 2. Run this command `php artisan apiato:seed-test`